In order to creative an effective

-In order to creative an effective product you need to position yor brand name in order to distinguish yourself in the market.
-Below are 10 general guidelines for naming brands or companies.
+product you need to position yor brand name in order to distinguish

-1. Real Words: Usually real words that have an alternate meaning other than their actual definition.
-Sometimes the word is misspelled or in another language.
-Examples: Apple, Amazon
+words that have an alternate meaning other than their actual

-3. Phrases: Similar to compounds, but do not follow the same guidelines.
+2. Compounds: Two words put together to form one word.
+Examples: Facebook, Firefox FedEx3.
+Phrases: Similar to compounds, but do not follow the same guidelines.
 They are often longer and more natural sounding.
 Examples: StumbleUpon, LinkedIn, SecondLife.

 4. Blends: Two different words blended together to form one.
 Typically the consumer can still tell what the word is although it uses two different prose.
 Examples: Microsoft, Wikipedia, Skype.